 6. TaoTronics TT-SK023

 The TaoTronics TT-SK023 (on Amazon) may come from a lesser-known brand but still delivers quality sound.
 Bluetooth capable, the TT-SK023 also includes standard audio cable, RCA and optical input options.
-(This soundbar does not include HDMI ports though.)
+(This soundbar does not include HDMI ports though which tend to be important – as we explained in our guide)

 It includes three different equalizer modes, including movie, game and music modes.
 These modes help to boost your intended sound quality.
 Set up is relatively easy with the included remote control.
 The TT-SK023 is ideal for smaller spaces.